mihirbpi/CS-121-Jeopardy-Final-Project/readme.md

 **Here is a suggested guide to using ```app_admin.py```:**

-1. Login with the username Mihir and the corresponding password.
+1. Login with the username ```Mihir``` and the corresponding password.

-2. Select option (s), follow the instructions that are printed, and enter the season number 25 to get the total winnings over that season.
+2. Select option (s), follow the instructions that are printed, and enter the season number ```25``` to get the total winnings over that season.

-3. Select option (t), follow the instructions that are printed, and enter the player name Ken Jennings to get Ken Jennings' total winnings.
+3. Select option (t), follow the instructions that are printed, and enter the player name ```Ken Jennings``` to get Ken Jennings' total winnings.

-4. Select option (c), follow the instruction that are printed, and enter the information for a new contestant with the player_id 113011.
+4. Select option (c), follow the instruction that are printed, and enter the information for a new contestant with the player_id ```113011```.

-5. Select option (c) again, follow the instructions that are printed, and enter the information for another, different new contestant with the player_id 113012.
+5. Select option (c) again, follow the instructions that are printed, and enter the information for another, different new contestant with the player_id ```113012```.

 6. Select option (q) to quit the application.